-The disadvantage was that "intrinsically free" calls, such as to the local operator (or later, calls to a emergency services bureau), or long distance calls that were to be charged to the called party ("collect calls") or to a credit card, could not be made if the caller had no coins, even though he would ultimately not have to pay for the call (the initially deposited coins ultimately being returned).
+The disadvantage was that "free" calls, such as to the local operator (or later, calls to a emergency services bureau), or long distance calls that were to be charged to the called party ("collect calls") or to a credit card, could not be made if the caller had no coins, even though he would ultimately not have to pay for the call (the initially deposited coins ultimately being returned).
+This situation came increasingly to be reviled, especially in consideration of emergency situations.